 From Santa Fe to New York

 It's fair to say that the logistics of the 2000-mile move did Gordon in—Issue 40 of the magazine, the first to be produced in Santa Fe, saw him writing about the loss of his test gear while in transit and coping with the acoustic trials and tribulations of setting up a new listening room.
-JGH published just seven issues in Santa Fe before selling Stereophile to Larry Archibald in February 1982.
+JGH published just seven issues in Santa Fe before selling Stereophile to Larry Archibald at the end of 1981.
 Larry plunged into publishing with the same zeal that a tube amplifier fan discovers a stash of NOS Telefunken 12AX7s.
 He published and, with Gordon's help, edited 36 issues between February 1982, when No.47 hit the newsstands, and June 1986, when Larry lured away the editor of England's leading audio magazine, Hi-Fi News & Record Review, to take Stereophile's editorial helm.

 I arrived at the Albuquerque airport in May 1986 as the magazine's fulltime employee No.3, bringing with me three suitcases, a box each of the 200 CDs and 200 LPs without which I couldn't function as a human being, another box with my Linn Sondek LP12, and a Koetsu Rosewood cartridge in my pocket.
 Since then, I have produced 165 issues of Stereophile including the one you hold in your hands.
 Issue 83, cover-dated August 1986, was my first Stereophile.